In this post, you will see answers to the question – What is jumbo yarn?

 There are many different types of jumbo yarns for sale including popular yarns from Loopy Mango.

-This is often made from merino wool and comes in large thick strands of soft fibres.
+This is often made from merino wool and comes in large thick strands of soft fibers.

 Jumbo yarn can be substituted by knitting with two strands of super bulky yarn together.